hschink/sql-schema-comparer/README.md

 1. two SQL schemes with each other,
 2. a SQL statement with an SQL schema.

-Therfor, `sql-schema-comparer` transforms SQL statements and database definitions into a graph representation.
+Therefor, `sql-schema-comparer` transforms SQL statements and database definitions into a graph representation.
 The graph representation is then used for comparison.

 ## Frontends ##